TBM13/Samsung-Camera-Experiments/README.md

 `python3 ./patch_lib.py libexynoscamera3.so libexynoscamera3_64.so -cap 16` will enable the RAW capability.
 This should be enough to make GCam work.

 `python3 ./patch_lib.py libexynoscamera3.so libexynoscamera3_64.so -hw 1 -cap 16` will enable the RAW capability and set the hardware level to FULL.

+### Troubleshooting
+If Android doesn't show show any cameras, this means the camera lib crashed:
+  * Can happen if your device has a depth camera, try patching with `--skip-depth`.
+  * Someone [has reported](https://github.com/TBM13/Samsung-Camera-Experiments/issues/7#issuecomment-1949522917) that they had to move the lib to `/vendor/lib64/hw/`.
+Try it if you see something like `dlopen failed: library "libexynoscamera3.so" not found` in the logcat.

 ## GCam tests after enabling the RAW capability
 **Note:** If you test this on a device not listed here or you have any issue/weird behaviour, please let me know.